Ebola Burial Teams Strike Left Victims On The Street

 The Ebola victims’ dead bodies are highly infectious, increasing fears more people were at risk of contracting the disease.

-The World Health Organization says Ebola is believed to have killed more than 600 people in Sierra Leone only.
-The number of confirmed cases in this single country is more than 2,100 so far.
+more than 600 people in Sierra Leone only.
+The number of confirmed cases

 The workers have complained that they have not been paid for transporting the victims up until Wednesday, making a high risk for citizens.